LiquidFun/vim-comment-banners/README.md

 /* ==================================================== */
 ```

-Note that it is still exactly 60 characters wide.
+Note that it is still exactly 60 characters wide even with the comment characters.

+### Further Information

+Checkout the docs (`:h CommentBanner`) for further information.
+These are fairly detailed and have quite a few examples.

+Note that this project is still WIP and may still change things around.

 ## Installation